Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](logo.png)

 Please Note This Is An On-Going Process, So Things May Change.
-The radio will also boot much slower with the changes made from this guide at the current point due to the Orange status in the bootloader.
-This adds on 5 seconds as Orange state indicates that the device is unlocked, so no verification was done.

 # Summary